Leon Joudrey: a decent man with an impossible burden - Halifax Examiner

 Then GW was “a dick to me the last two or three times [I saw him],” said Joudrey.
 Joudrey broke up with McCully, but the two continued to text each other.

 Joudrey received the odd stare from GW as they passed each other in their vehicles.
 McCully’s experience was worse.
 She told a coworker, another teacher, that GW was harassing her.
-The coworker related that to her husband, an RCMP cop named Dave Lily.
-Here’s how Staff Sergeant Steve Halliday later characterized Lily’s comments:
+The coworker related that to her husband, an RCMP cop named Dave Lilly.
+Here’s how Staff Sergeant Steve Halliday later characterized Lilly’s comments:

 On April 18, 2020, Joudrey spent the day working with his neighbours and friends Greg and Jamie Blair, and another man named Ron.
 They were cutting and hauling brush, burying electrical lines, “just property work.”
 After the end of a long day, Joudrey went home, but then the Blairs called and invited him for dinner.
 They ate in the garage with the door open so they could maintain the six-foot distancing required by COVID rules.
 After supper, Joudrey went back home and fell asleep, exhausted.